Table of Contents

 Effective data exchange between the RT Box and the B-Board PRO relies on several key blocks from the PLECS RT Box library (italicized below) and the imperix library (in bold red below).
 Below are the critical considerations for their implementation:

 - PWM capture blocks must be used for receiving the PWM signals (as opposed to regular digital input blocks) so that sub-cycle averaging is possible.
-The offline behavior in the PWM capture block should be selected as sub-cycle average to properly mimic the real-time behavior (Fig. 5).
-Nanostep is in fact not usable in real-time unless an FPGA-based converter model is used.
+The offline behavior in the PWM capture block should be selected as sub-cycle average to properly mimic the real-time behavior.
+Nanostep is only compatible with Nanostep-compatible models from the PLECS library.

-- The subsystem containing the plant side must be enabled for code generation so that PWM capture blocks can be simulated offline.
-For that, right-click on the plant subsystem and selected subsystem–> execution.
+- As the model will be deployed in the RT Box, the subsystem containing the plant side must be enabled for code generation.
+For that, right-click on the plant subsystem and select subsystem–> execution.
 Then check “enable code generation”, as shown in Fig. 9.

-- The recommended settings for CB-PWM block are shown in Fig. 8.
+- The recommended settings for the CB-PWM block are shown in Fig. 7.
 As both PWM signals are generated and transmitted to the simulator, reverse conduction is implemented in the lower MOSFET.

 The following are some optional interfaces included for the sake of completeness.
 They can be used, for example, when control logic or relaying is required: